 The Vanderbilt Master of Public Health Program is a full-time, two-year (5 semesters), CEPH-accredited program offered through the Vanderbilt University School of Medicine.
 All students begin the program in the fall semester.
 We do not offer rolling admissions.

 Applications are submitted online through the Schools of Public Health Application Service (SOPHAS), where they are processed and forwarded to Vanderbilt for review.
-Applicants are responsible for ensuring that all required documents including recommendations are submitted online through SOPHAS before the application deadline.
-You may check the status of your application any time by logging in to SOPHAS.

 Additional information on using SOPHAS:

 - SOPHAS Instructions & FAQs

 - SOPHAS Common Mistakes

 - The Vanderbilt MPH Program offers three tracks: Epidemiology, Global Health, and Health Policy.
 Read the track descriptions and contact us if we can provide more information to help you identify which one to pursue.